-- 15. The location of a zero lot line is to be determined primarily by topography and should be on the low side of the lot to minimise water penetration and termite issues.
-Other factors to consider include dwelling design, adjoining dwellings, landscape features, street trees, vehicle crossovers and the lot orientation as illustrated at Figure 4-7 Dwelling and open space siting principles for different lot orientations. - 16.
-On all lots where a zero lot line is permitted, the side of the allotment that may have a zero lot alignment must be shown on the approved subdivision plan. - 17.
+- 14.18.
+The location of a zero lot line is to be determined primarily by topography and should be on the low side of the lot to minimise water penetration and termite issues.
+Other factors to consider include dwelling design, adjoining dwellings, landscape features, street trees, vehicle crossovers and the lot orientation as illustrated at Figure 4-7 Dwelling and open space siting principles for different lot orientations. - 45.19.
+On all lots where a zero lot line is permitted, the side of the allotment that may have a zero lot alignment must be shown on the approved subdivision plan. - 16-20.
 Where a zero lot line is nominated on an allotment on the subdivision plan, the adjoining (burdened) allotment is to include a 900mm easement for single storey zero lot walls and 1200mm for two storey zero lot walls to enable servicing, construction and maintenance of the adjoining dwelling.
-No overhanging eaves, gutters or services (including rainwater tanks, hot water units, air-conditioning units or the like) of the dwelling on the benefited lot will be permitted within the easement.
-Any services and projections permitted under Clause 4.4 (6) within the easement to the burdened lot dwelling should not impede the ability for maintenance to be undertaken to the benefitted lot. - 18.
+No overhanging eaves, gutters or services (including rainwater tanks, hot water units, air-conditioning units)

+or the like) of the dwelling on the benefited lot will be permitted within the easement.
+Any services and projections permitted under Control 6 under Clause 4.2.4 Side and rear setbacks Clause 4.4 (6) within the easement to the burdened lot dwelling should not impede the ability for maintenance to be undertaken to the benefitted lot.

+17.21.
 The S88B instrument for the subject (benefited) lot and the adjoining (burdened) lot shall include a note identifying the potential for a building to have a zero lot line.
 The S88B instrument supporting the easement is to be worded so that Council is removed from any dispute resolution process between adjoining allotments.